codacy/pulse-user-docs/docs/cli/cli.md

 Download the latest version of the Pulse CLI for your operating system and make sure that you're able to run the binary.

+!!! tip
+    **If you're using GitHub but our [one-click integration](../one-click-integrations/github-integration.md) doesn't fit your requirements** we recommend that you use our [Pulse GitHub Action](https://github.com/codacy/pulse-action) as a convenient way to report events directly from your GitHub Actions workflows.

+    The Pulse GitHub Action acts as a wrapper for the Pulse CLI and accepts the same fields as the Pulse CLI.

 1. Take note of the latest version of the CLI:

     ![Latest version](https://img.shields.io/github/v/release/codacy/pulse-event-cli?sort=semver)